 #6 Do reach out

 Having psoriasis can be physically tiring, but also emotionally draining.
 Feelings of depression, frustration and isolation are common.
-More than 125 million people are affected worldwide, so if you feel like you’re the only tired, self-conscious, or helpless person, you’re not.
+More than 125 million people deal with this condition worldwide, so don’t feel like you’re the only tired, self-conscious, or helpless person.
+You’re not.
 Discuss your feelings about the disease with your family and friends and your doctor.
 Message boards, online chats and psoriasis organizations, such as the National Psoriasis Foundation, can connect you with others who are living with psoriasis, as well as keep you informed about research developments and opportunities to get involved in fund-raising walks and other events.

-With the right care, psoriasis can be managed.
+With the right care, you can manage this condition

 A diagnosis of psoriasis doesn’t have to spell doom for your social life or your self-esteem.
 With the right care, help and outlook, you can manage your psoriasis and thrive.